Officials don't listen to you? Beat them up with sticks: Giriraj to Begusarai residents | Politics

-Union minister Giriraj Singh on Saturday advised the people of his Begusarai Lok Sabha constituency in Bihar to ''beat up with bamboo sticks'' those officials who appeared insensitive to their concerns.
+Union minister Giriraj Singh has advised the people of his Begusarai Lok Sabha constituency in Bihar to ''beat up with bamboo sticks'' those officials who appeared insensitive to their concerns.

-The firebrand BJP leader, who has a reputation of shooting from the hip, made the remark while addressing a function organised by an agriculture institute in Khodawandpur near here.
+The firebrand BJP leader, who has a reputation of shooting from the hip, made the remark on Saturday while addressing a function organised by an agriculture institute in Khodawandpur near here.

 The minister, who holds fisheries, animal husbandry and dairy farming portfolios, rued that he frequently receives complaints from common citizens that officials concerned often paid little heed to their complaints.

 ''I say to them, why do you come to me for such small things.
 MPs, MLAs, village mukhiyas, DMs, SDMs, BDOs... these are all under obligation to serve the people.
-If they do not listen to you, pick up a bamboo stick with both hands and give a crushing blow on their head,'' said Singh.
+If they do not listen to you, pick up a bamboo stick with both hands and give a crushing blow on their head,'' Singh said.

 ''If even that does not work, then Giriraj shall throw his weight behind you,'' he said, evoking applause from the crowds even as dignitaries sharing the dais squirmed in their seats.